Journalist Sharif Abdel Kouddous and Center for Media and Democracy Share Izzy Award Honoring Independent Media

 For more information, visit /indy/izzy or contact Jeff Cohen at firstname.lastname@example.org.

-Originally published in Media Relations: Journalist Sharif Abdel Kouddous and Center for Media and Democracy Share Izzy Award Honoring Independent Media.
+Originally published in IC News: Journalist Sharif Abdel Kouddous and Center for Media and Democracy Share Izzy Award Honoring Independent Media.